2i2c-org/docs/community-lead/user-policy/sub-processors.md

 ### Identity provider

 The service used to authenticate users when they log in.
-It receives the user identifiers needed to grant access to the hub (e.g., GitHub username or email).
-Generally speaking, the hub _uses_ these providers to authenticate but does not store authentication on the providers, the user or their home institution have a direct relationship with the identity provider.
+The hub _uses_ these providers to authenticate but does not store authentication credentials on them.
+The user or their home institution has a direct relationship with the identity provider.

+Personal data processed by this sub-processor (exchanged at login only):

+- Username
+- Email address (depending on the provider)
+- Membership in a designated organization (where applicable)

 Here are a few common ones we use: